armandosunny/EcoNicheS/README.md

 # First and foremost: prerequisites for utilizing EcoNiches

 _The current version of EcoNiches_, due to the package loading it uses in R, _is available only for **Windows**_.
 Future versions will be published with updates and improvements to expand the use of the application to Mac users.
-In additio, to use EcoNicheS it is necessary to have 64-bit Java installed.
+In addition, to use EcoNicheS it is necessary to have 64-bit Java installed.
 For this you can visit the Oracle Java download page by clicking [here](https://www.oracle.com/java/technologies/downloads/).
 Downloading the .exe file is the easiest option.

 ![JavaWindowseditado](https://github.com/armandosunny/EcoNicheS/assets/25662791/6c6e1a4b-9824-482e-a818-230fbaac753b)